andreasabel/meeting-logic-and-types-2018/README.md

 - Ana has indicated that she will not be giving a talk, but could run a discussion session.
 - Ulf has said he will not give a talk.
-- Andreas: _Lessons learnt from implementing a runnable well-typed interpreter for C-- in Agda_
-- Jesper: _Visions from a distant land: Some observations on the Cedille proof assistant_

 ## Division meeting